wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: FlaGallery version 4.0, optimize on upload now works with plupload
 * fixed: proper validation that an image has been removed from the auxilliary images table
 * move more code into admin_init to improve page load on front-end
+* added: ability to specify number of seconds between images (throttling)

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8